 - The ability to assign Sprint points and add Custom fields.

 - Over 15 dashboard views, including Gantt chart, calendar view, mind maps, etc.

 - Pre-built automation recipes with over 50 actions, triggers, and conditions.

 - Edit documents in real time with your team.

 - Time management with features like global Time Tracking, Time Estimates, and time Reporting.

 Another benefit is the simplicity of the software – especially when it comes to exporting/importing documents.

-Asana is a web-based project and task management application that enables teams to assign and describe tasks, track progress, and chat about what they’re working on.
+Asana is a web-based project and task management application enabling teams to assign and describe tasks, track progress, and chat about their work.

 It’s a great way of making your teams more efficient with their time.
 The software also provides four dashboard views: board view, timeline view, list view, and calendar view.

 Some of its key features include: